microsoft/pxt-adafruit/docs/projects/cartoon-network/enchiridion.md

 ### Step 1: Create a Play variable

-The first thing we’ll want to do is to create a variable t* Let us know if we are playing the game or not.
+The first thing we’ll want to do is to create a variable to let us know if we are playing the game or not.
 This variable will only have two values – True or False.

 * Open [MakeCode](@homeurl@) in your web browser
 * Click on **New Project**